samwilson/website/content/2011/0721_royal-society.md

 > and are rightfully in the public domain, but they are not available

 > freely.
-Instead the articles are available at $19 each&#8211;for one month’s
+Instead the articles are available at $19 each–for one month’s

 > viewing, by one person, on one computer.
 It’s a steal.
 From you.
 >